Mukah Airport

 Mukah Airport is an airport in Mukah, a town in the state of Sarawak in Malaysia.

 History

 Old STOLport

-The old STOLport (Short Take-Off and Landing airport) was opened in 1960s and could only handle 67 passengers at one time.
+The old STOLport (Short Take-Off and Landing airport) was opened in the 1960s and could only handle 67 passengers at one time.
 The STOLport was equipped with a 1,097-meter bitumen runway.
 In 2020, the STOLport handled 29,011 passengers and 3,150 aircraft movements annually.

 The old STOLport saw its last day of operations on 16 June 2021, with the final flight departing for Miri at 1.20pm.